-U.S. Senate Youth Program
+United States Senate Youth Program 2015-16

-The second phase awards both recipients a college scholarship of $5,000.
+The second phase awards both recipients a college scholarship of $5,000.00.
 The Hearst Foundation requires that to obtain scholarship funds, a student must, within two years after high school graduation, enroll at an accredited U. S. college or university.
 The student is encouraged to include courses in government or related subjects to his or her undergraduate program.

-In Illinois, contact Sally Veach, Principal Consultant, Illinois State Board of Education, Special Education and Support Services (N-243), 100 N. First St., Springfield, IL 62777-0001.
-Phone (217) 782-5589 or e-mail email@example.com.
+More information on this and other programs can be obtained at www.hearstfdn.org/ussyp/.
+In Illinois, contact Ms. Sally Veach, Principal Consultant, Illinois State Board of Education, Special Education and Support Services (N-243), 100 North First Street, Springfield, Illinois 62777-0001.
+Phone 217/782-5589 or e-mail email@example.com.